adrielvasques/iiot_data/README.md

 ### Compressor Data
 The compressor data is stored under two main directories:
-- `UMB`: Contains data from the Basic Measurement Unit (Unidade de Medida Básica), monitoring electrical parameters such as voltage and instantaneous power.
+- `UMB`: Contains data from the Basic Measurement Unit (UMB,known as ”Unidade de Medida Básica” in Portuguese), monitoring electrical parameters such as voltage and instantaneous power.
 - `wiseComp`: Stores data from the Wise-2410 sensor, which is used for vibration monitoring.

 ### Pump Data